 Once you’re at the stage where you’re writing your dissertation acknowledgments, you may be tempted to kick back and relax.
 After all, the hard part of writing the dissertation itself is over and a list of thanks should be simple to churn out.

 However, the acknowledgments are an important part of your overall work and are something that most people who read your dissertation, including prospective employers, will look at.

-So we encourage you to approach this part of the process, brief as it may be compared to the long haul of writing the dissertation, with the same high level of care and attention to detail.
+Approach this part of the process, brief as it may be compared to the long haul of writing the dissertation, with the same high level of care and attention to detail.
 It’s an explicit and permanent statement of who made a real impact on your work and contributed to your academic success.

 Plus, the people you thank are often deeply moved by being included—some even go so far as to frame the acknowledgments.
 Aim to make yours sincere, memorable and something that people will be touched by.

 First things first: who should you include in your dissertation acknowledgments?
 If you’re not sure who to thank, try the brainstorming technique to generate some ideas.
 Consider these two approaches:

 - Make a list of everyone, both professional and personal, who was involved at any point during your work on your dissertation, and then thin down the list from there.